 Manatee Manner #5: Ask your guide questions when choosing a manatee-viewing tour.

 Going on a tour is a fun way to learn about manatees from an experienced guide.
 When choosing a tour, ask your guide if they practice passive observation or maintain minimum distances around the manatees.
-If they are unsure, they may not be following manatee-viewing best practices.
+If they are unsure, they may not be following manatee viewing best practices.
 With so many tour options available, you may also consider asking your tour operator if they vary tour times or limit participants to avoid crowding and disturbing manatees while still providing a safe, quality experience.
-The experience and education your tour operator delivers is an important component to manatee conservation.
+The experience and education your tour operator delivers are important components of manatee conservation.
 Ecotourism operators can also get information on how to qualify for the Guardian Guides program.

 “After having spent more than 50 years studying imperiled manatees from under, on, and over the water, I would implore everyone who has the manatee’s best interest at heart to love them enough to resist the urge to touch, feed, or give manatees water,” explains Patrick Rose, Aquatic Biologist and Save the Manatee Club’s Executive Director.